As many students move on from their Oral SA1 to their Paper 1, here are a few tips to help you in your writing.

 Wishing all P6s all the best for their Paper 1 SA1!

-Primary 6: Achieving a goal
+Primary 6 composition model on the theme of Achieving a goal

 “Fatty!”
 “Fried Chicken!”
 I bawled my eyes out as I ran along the corridor towards the toilet.
 I could not help it that my favourite food was pizza and burgers!
 Why did I have to have all these fats on my body?
 All my classmates had nicknamed me ‘Oliver the Overweight’.
 I was always a victim of name-calling and was always marked as overweight in my report book.
 The rude remarks about my body were endless.